kristopherbullinger/redfield/wireformat_specification.md

 #### JSON
 Lists are encoded as JSON arrays.

-### Void
+### Null
-`void` is a special type that represents the absence of a value, much like JSON's `null`.
+`null` is a special type that represents the absence of a value, just like JSON's `null`.
 It's not very interesting by itself, but may be used as a member of a `oneof`.
 #### Redfield
-`void` contains no value; it is comprised only of a tag.
+`null` contains no value; it is comprised only of a tag.
 #### JSON
-`void` is encoded as JSON `null`.
+`null` is encoded as JSON `null`.

 ### Optional Message Fields
 An optional message field may be omitted from the encoded form.